TitanEmbeds/TitanDocs/docs/index.md

 Please note that Titan should not be used as a replacement for Discord.
 It is meant to be run alongside it.

 ## Support
 You can get live support over on our Discord server, either through your [Discord client](https://discord.io/Titan) or our [Titan embed](https://titanembeds.com/embed/295085744249110529).
-Alternative, you can use the form below.
+Alternatively, you can use the form below.

 <form name="contact" action="https://formsubmit.co/EndenDragon@titanembeds.com
 " method="POST">